TalalAsmal/DataScience_Portfolio/Mini_project/LinearRegression/Housing_Prices/README.md

 👋🏾 Hello, once more!

-This mini-project consisted of finding the price of a house based on its area.
+This mini-project consisted of finding the income per capita in US$ of Canada in the year 2020